nitsanb/mbta-api/README.md

 ## Challenges

 - The native MBTA "Stop" object is specific to a single line.
-Additional lines passing through the same stop can be found by looking at the `parent_stop`.
+Additional lines passing through the same stop can be found by looking at the `parent_station`.
 - Getting adjacent stops on each line presented an additional challenge - Stop sequences can only be found in Trips which require a Stop's `route_pattern`.
 - There are several route patterns for each stop+line combination.
 The service uses the "canonical" term to identify those that include all of the stops, but those also contain duplicates (see limitations).